Ada-Developers-Academy/core-unit-1/big-o/problem-set-big-o.md

 A traveling salesperson wants to visit _n_ cities.
 They can start the journey at any city and must visit each city once.

-How many different possibilities exist of the order in which they could visit all the _n_ cities?
+How many different possibilities exist for the order in which they could visit all _n_ cities?

 ##### !end-question
 ##### !options